jasonbayton/11ty/_src/blog/2023/08/product-files-the-doordash-tablet.md

 Because we launched on 9.0, the same partitioning had to be used in 10 to allow an OTA (Over The Air) upgrade.
 Partitions can always be rewritten with a manual flash of a device, but an OTA update cannot adjust physical partition sizes.
 If we were launching 10 with a new device (like the M10p) we could have implemented dynamic partitioning, but as we wanted to upgrade from a fixed partition system on an existing device, we had to retain that.

-The trouble with fixed partitioning is unless you configure partitions to accommodate larger on-disk sizes later - something you can't scientifically calculate given changes that impact system sizing can't be predicted for the next version of Android, nevermind 2 or 3 later - you'll eventually run out of space and can no longer support the upgrade to a newer version without some significant hackery, if possible.
+The trouble with fixed partitioning is unless you configure partitions to accommodate larger on-disk sizes later - something you can't scientifically calculate given changes that impact system sizing can't be predicted for the next version of Android, never mind 2 or 3 later - you'll eventually run out of space and can no longer support the upgrade to a newer version without some significant hackery, if possible.
 This is effectively what happened with the T8, and why we went 9.0 > 10 via OTA, then 12 with a manual flash for existing units, or a preload from factory of 12 for units manufactured in 2023.
 The upgrade to 11 took the `/system` partition to a larger minimum size than we could accommodate on the 9.0-specced partition layout, and we deferred upgrading again until necessary.

 Another aspect of maintaining an Android product over multiple years is GMS approval.
 Google sets approval windows for every Android release that state the latest possible time permitted for approving a new release of Android both as a new product, but also as an existing product that's upgrading; the latter has a bit more time since it's already an in-market device that needs to be supported.
 There are also expiry dates that stipulate the date after which it is _not permitted_ to manufacture new Android devices with an older version of Android, though existing manufactured devices in the field could continue getting updates.
 These dates also differ based on form factor, Android flavour, and GMS licence (ie. [EDLA](/android/android-enterprise-faq/view-all-certified-devices/) (enterprise dedicated) devices).

 It's a reasonably complex, though not necessarily complicated process.

-For Android 10, the expiry date for GMS approval as a tablet on the MADA license was Dec 2022, that means devices manufactured from January had to preload a newer version of Android from the factory, so 11+.
+For Android 10, the expiry date for GMS approval as a tablet on the MADA licence was Dec 2022, that means devices manufactured from January had to preload a newer version of Android from the factory, so 11+.

 11 however passed the last date for GMS approval as a LR (launch release, an upgrade) back around August 2022, which meant when DoorDash picked up the phone and requested a brand new, freshly manufactured batch of T8s in late 2022, Android 12 development had to also be undertaken in order to have an approved Android build to put on the tablets in the factory before shipping out.

 ### But what about security patches?

 Security updates are comparatively much simpler to plan and manage than major version releases, on the whole.
 The T8 has received quarterly security patches since 2019, and will continue to do so into 2024 based on current plans.

 The only implication with security updates is when Google stop backporting them.
 Backporting, to address the assumed question, is where Google will take the patch of a security vulnerability in the current version branch of Android (say, 13 as of August 2023) and undertake the necessary engineering to be compatible with older versions, so 12, 11, 10, before committing it to those version branches respectively.